jexia/docs/docs/ums/README.md

 </template>
 </CodeSwitcher>

+### Using the Automation Module
-Using Automation module.
-You need to set up automation which will catch `UMS: password reset request`.
-Then, when you initiate a reset password, the user will get an email with a templated message (see Automation).
-Inside you should create a link on a page with new password entry form.
-From this page you can make a call `resetPassword` with a token from URL, so Jexia will apply changes for a new password.
+You need to set up automation which will catch the `UMS: password reset request` event.
+Then, when you initiate a reset password, the user will get an email with a pre-made template message ([see Automation](/automation)).
+Inside you should create a link to a page with a new password entry form.
+From this page you can make a call `resetPassword` with a token from URL, thjs will allow Jexia to handle the request and apply changes to the new user to enable a new password.

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>